gom9000/switchbank-xp/README.md

 ### Switch-Bank

-A switch-bank is a set of related switches (only momentary switch are considered in this eXPerience), organized as an *array* or a *matrix* (shaped as an array of array-switch elements).
+A switch-bank is a set of related switches (only momentary switch are considered in this eXPerience), organized as an *array* or a *matrix* (shaped as an array of switch-array elements).
 The type of relationship between switches within a bank can be listed by the following ***relationship types***:

-- ***mutually-inclusive (i)***: when more than one switch can be operable at the same time.
+- ***mutually-inclusive (i)*** when more than one switch can be operable at the same time.
-- ***mutually-exclusive (x)***: when only one switch per time can be operable.
+- ***mutually-exclusive (x)*** when only one switch per time can be operable.

 The type of action of the switches within the bank determines the following ***action modes***:

-- ***momentary switch-bank (mo)***: A switch-bank in witch the operable status of the inside switches is maintained only while the switches are depressed.
+- ***momentary switch-bank (mo)*** A switch-bank in witch the operable status of the inside switches is maintained only while the switches are depressed.
-- ***maintained switch-bank (ma)***: A switch-bank in witch the operable status of the inside switches is maintained after releasing the switches.
+- ***maintained switch-bank (ma)*** A switch-bank in witch the operable status of the inside switches is maintained after releasing the switches.
-- ***alternate switch-bank (al)***: A maintained switch-bank in which the operational status is toggle between successive depress/release action on the same switches.
+- ***alternate switch-bank (al)*** A maintained switch-bank in which the operational status is toggle between successive depress/release action on the same switches.

 The mix of all relationship types and action modes determines the following ***operational modes***: